navikt/nada/docs/process-data/onprem/jupyterhub.md

 Deletion of Jupyterhubs needs to be done manually by one of the cluster administrators.
 Reach out in [#nada](https://nav-it.slack.com/archives/CGRMQHT50) for assistance.

+## Remove users
+To remove a user from a jupyterhub namespace do as follows:
+- Remove the person from the `users` list in the config file under `/config`
+- Login to the hub's admin page (`https://<ingress>.jupyter.adeo.no/hub/admin`) and delete the user from hubs database

 ## Remote Jupyterhub connection
 If you want to connect to your Jupyterhub from Visual Studio Code locally, do as follows